Signs Of Codependency In Relationships: Can Therapy Help?

 2. Self-sacrifice

 This element is one of the most easily identifiable within codependent relationships.
-It refers to a dependent person consistently putting the needs and desires of the other first—often to their own detriment.
-If the other partner has a chemical dependency, a substance or alcohol abuse problem, or similar personal challenges, the self-sacrificing codependent partner may be easily taken advantage of.
+It refers to a codependent person consistently putting the needs and desires of the other first—often to their own detriment.
+If the other partner has a chemical dependency, a substance or alcohol abuse problem, or similar personal challenges, the self-sacrificing codependent partner may be easily taken advantage of in the relationship.
 However, this dynamic may appear even when the other partner tries to respect the self-sacrificer's needs and desires.

-A tendency to feel too much responsibility for someone or to put their needs above your own may stem from low self-esteem or past trauma, meaning that healing will need to come from within oneself rather than from a relationship.
+A tendency to feel too much responsibility for someone or to put their needs above your own in a relationship may stem from low self-esteem or past trauma, meaning that healing will need to come from within oneself rather than from a relationship.

 3. Emotional constraint

-Emotional constraint here refers to a difficulty setting boundaries healthily—in other words, being a “yes” person.
-Being open to compromise and having care and respect for the needs of others are all elements of a healthy relationship.
+Emotional constraint here refers to a difficulty setting boundaries in a relationship healthily—in other words, being a “yes” person.
+Being open to compromise and having care and respect for the needs of others are all elements of a healthy relationship that's not codependent.
 However, one person or both people may take this too far within codependent dynamics.
 Being a perpetual “yes” person means removing your own true needs or desires to make someone else happy, which is generally not a foundation for a healthy relationship.

 4. Interpersonal conflict and control

 This fourth key sign of codependency can take many forms.
-A common one is letting the person you’re dating steer significant areas of your life.
+A common one is letting the person you’re in a relationship with steer significant areas of your life.
 Whether you don’t trust your own judgment, cut off your other friendships, or want to avoid conflict by agreeing with their opinions, you may let them make most or all the decisions for you and your relationship together.
-Again, this dynamic usually means ignoring or even directly transgressing your own needs and desires, which can make authentic, long-term connection and fulfillment nearly impossible.
+Again, this codependent relationship dynamic usually means ignoring or even directly transgressing your own needs and desires, which can make authentic, long-term connection and fulfillment nearly impossible.

 Getty/PeopleImages